dpoe2016/zammad-plugin/README.md

 Before using the plugin, you need to configure your Zammad API connection:

+1. Access the settings dialog by either:
+   - Clicking the "Settings" button in the Zammad Tickets tool window toolbar, or
-1. Go to VCS → Zammad → Zammad Settings
+   - Going to VCS → Zammad → Show Zammad Tickets, then clicking the "Settings" button
 2. Enter your Zammad instance URL (e.g., https://your-zammad-instance.com)
 3. Enter your API token (can be generated in your Zammad user profile)
 4. Click "Test Connection" to verify your settings